ehrpg/qstar/docs/crisis.md

 ### Cover

-Cover provides additional defensive bonuses for melee and ranged combat.
+> Cover provides additional defensive bonuses for melee and ranged combat.

+Cover is always relative to other targets.
+A character can be in total cover for an enemy, but in plain sight for another.

+Can't melee attack targets in total cover.

+* Cover `defence +2`
+* Heavy Cover `defence +5`
+* Total Cover `unhittable`

 ### Melee Combat